microsoft/wpa/.github/analyst_guide.md

 # Introduction

-Welcome to the Analyst Guide for the **wpa** package.
+Welcome to the Analyst Guide of the **wpa** package.
 The objective of this document is to get you up an running with this library, and introduce you to the main functions that are included.

 ## Before we begin...